gcallah/Rationalism/OakeshottFishing/OakeshottFishing.md

 (OHC, pg.
 11)

 In other words, in the ocean of human experience, there are a vast number of places one might "stop and fish."
-The importance of this image to Oakeshott is illustrated by his deployment of a similar image some 15 or so years before he wrote *On Human Conduct*.
+The importance of this image to Oakeshott is illustrated by his deployment of a similar image some fifteen or so years before he wrote *On Human Conduct*.
 In "Political Philosophy," an essay unpublished during his life, he offered the metaphor of the theorist climbing a tower with many windows looking out on experience, offering views of "what was before invisible" (1993: 143).